-- Stay away from food that further aggravate the vata, rather embrace vata-pacifying diet that include beetroots, carrots, radishes, cooked oats, potatoes, dairies, etc.
+5. Stay away from food that further aggravate the vata and pitta dosha.
+Avoid spicy, astringent and bitter food.
+Embrace vata pacifying diet that include beetroots, carrots, radishes, cooked oats, potatoes, dairies, etc.

 Remember, your body is a microcosm of the universe, and like the universe, it was made to self-regulate, to take care of itself.